PawelKowalski99/memes_chooser/README.md

     pip install -r /path/to/requirements.txt
 Function is inside main.py folder.<br>
-If you want to download tests just install:
+If you want to run tests just install:

     pip install -r /path/to/requirements_test.txt

+and type pytest in the console.

 ## Performance test